petermr/tigr2ess/installation/INSTALLATION.md

 If exported or installed correctly.
 It will list out all tool help and usage information.

-Full instructions for installation and use are given at http://github.com/contentmine/getpapers page.
-Please download and insta
+Full instructions for installation and use are given at ['getpapers'](http://github.com/contentmine/getpapers) page.
+In case of getting help, follow the documentation over there.

 ## problems